swiss-seismological-service/scdetect/README.md

   identifier referring to the stream used for the template waveform creation.
   If not defined, the template waveform is created from the stream specified by the `"waveformId"` configuration parameter.
+  While for the phase code lookup the *sensor location* is used (i.e. the `CHA` component of the waveform stream identifier is neglected) for template waveform creation all waveform stream identifier components are taken into account.

 - `"templatePhase"`: Required.
 A string defining the template phase code used for the template waveform creation.
 Note that for the template phase lookup,